Metalist Oblast Sports Complex: History

 A third renovation was begun in 1979 to renovate the East and South stands but was completed only three decades later.
 After the demolition of the South Stand in that year, construction was halted indefinitely, resuming only in 1998 after a delay of nearly twenty years.
 A new East Stand and a partially reconstructed South Stand were erected.

 Metalist's fourth set of renovations was ordered in preparation for Euro 2012.
 The South Stand was completed and a completely new East Stand was built.
 Roof replacement, other general modernizations and aesthetic improvements were completed by the end of 2009.
 On 5 December 2009, the renovated stadium was officially opened on the 50th birthday of Metalist Kharkiv's President, Oleksandr Yaroslavsky.

-The South Stand contains a three-story shopping mall - business center "Metalist-Arena".
+The South Stand contains a three-story shopping mall – business center "Metalist-Arena".
 The offices are rented here by UkrSibbank, several local businesses, and other banks.
 There is a pharmacy, a medical office, tour agencies, and other businesses.

 On 19 December 2010, the Kharkiv City Council asked the Kharkiv Oblast Council to transfer the Metalist Stadium to the municipal ownership of the city.
 The then new owner of Metalist Serhiy Kurchenko proposed late December 2012 to buy Kharkiv municipal authorities' share in the Metalist Stadium.
 He did so in August 2013; from then (technically) the stadium owner is Metalist Stadium Sports Complex LLC, which is part of Metalist which is owned by Kurchenko.

 After having finished the 2015–2016 Ukrainian Premier League season, Metalist Kharkiv ceased operating due to insolvency.

 In August 2016, Metalist 1925 made the stadium its home ground.

 Following the winter break of the 2016–17 season, Shakhtar Donetsk moved to the Metalist Stadium (150 miles to the north of Donetsk) in early 2017.
-Due to the Russo-Ukrainian War, this club cannot play in its actual home, Donbass Arena.
+Due to the Russo-Ukrainian War, this club cannot play in its actual home, Donbas Arena.